 Disclosure: Some of the links in this article are affiliate links and if you go through them to make a purchase I will earn a commission... read more.

 The Arran Coastal Way is a circular cycling and walking route around the perimeter of the Isle of Arran on Scotland’s west coast.
-This easy-going trail rewards visitors with stunning views at every section of its 65-mile length and there are plenty of opportunities to deviate onto nearby attractions along the way.
+This easy-going trail rewards visitors with stunning views at every section of its 65-mile length and there are plenty of opportunities to deviate onto nearby attractions.

-Those attempting the Arran Coastal Way can join it at any section of the A841 road that circles Arran but many visitors choose to start and finish at the town of Brodick’s ferry terminal.
-The route is broken into 8 separate sections each of which is between 5 and 10 miles in length comprised of well-maintained tarmac roads.
+Those attempting the Arran Coastal Way can join it at any section of the A841 road that circles Arran but many visitors choose to start and finish at the village of Brodick’s ferry terminal.
+The route is broken into 8 separate sections each of which is between 5 and 10 miles in length almost entirely comprised of well-maintained tarmac roads.